mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Automatic healing tool
 ~~~~~~~~~~~~~~~~~~~~~~

 Krita does not have an automatic healing tool.
-It does, however, have a so called clone tool which can be used to do a healing correction, although not automatically.
+It does, however, have a so-called clone tool which can be used to do a healing correction, although not automatically.

 Macro Recording
 ~~~~~~~~~~~~~~~